andracs/bridging-sustainability/manuscript/1-Introduction-to-sustainability.md

 In the past, geological processes had the greatest influence on life on Earth and the properties of the planet surface, but our agriculture, buildings, roads, wars, excavations and other activities are changing the landscape.

 This change is comparable to the major geological impacts on Earth in the past, such as major volcanic eruptions and meteor impacts.
-The Anthropocene Age heralds new times where humanity is not only responsible for its own future, but also holds the future of the entire planet in its hands.
+The anthropocene age heralds new times where humanity is not only responsible for its own future, but also holds the future of a livable planet in its hands.

 The human emission of greenhouse gases is one example, and the consequences for soil, plant and animal life, and thus for human life, are enormous.